supertestnet/hurricash/README.md

 ### Bonds

-To withdraw from the midstate address, a user has to supply the n-of-n signatures for their script path and reveal a “withdrawal secret” – a different one in each round for each user.
-The n-of-n sigs are signed with sighash_all | anyone_can_pay and they force the user to do two things: (1) the user must move the money to an address they chose in advance, before anyone deposited money into the multisig, and (2) the user must fund a “fidelity bond” that is worth 2 times the value of Q.
+To withdraw from the midstate address, a user has to supply the n-of-n signatures for their script path.
+The n-of-n sigs are signed with sighash_all | anyone_can_pay and they force the user to do two things: (1) the user must move the money to an address that they must withdraw it from within 1008 blocks in a transaction that reveals a “withdrawal secret” – a different one in each round for each user, otherwise anyone can spend it.
+(2) the user must fund a “fidelity bond” that is worth 2 times the value of Q.

 ### Penalty mechanism